Tekken 5: Dark Resurrection: Plot

 As an update, the same story as Tekken 5 is featured, with the addition of three new characters.
-Emilie de Rochefort seeks to destroy the Mishima Zaibatsu and end her father's financial problems.
+Emilie De Rochefort seeks to destroy the Mishima Zaibatsu and end her father's financial problems.
 Sergei Dragunov is a member of Spetsnaz who has been ordered to capture Jin Kazama.
-Finally Armor King II, the brother of the original Armor King who seeks revenge on Craig Marduk for his brother's death.
+Finally Armor King II, the younger brother of the original Armor King who seeks revenge on Craig Marduk for his brother's death.
+The story mode is only available in the PSP version, while featuring only the minimal gameplay for the PS3 Network edition that came after the PSP release.